djspiewak/shims/README.md

 If you're using scala.js, use `%%%` instead.
 Cross-builds are available for Scala 2.11, 2.12, and 2.13.
 It is *strongly* recommended that you enable the relevant SI-2712 fix in your build if using 2.11 or 2.12.
 [Details here](https://github.com/typelevel/cats/tree/b23c7fbc117856910fa43de205457d8637eef8c6#getting-started).
 A large number of conversions will simply *not work* without partial unification.

+Note that shims generally follows `epoch.major.minor` versioning schemes, meaning that changes in the second component may be breaking.
+This is mostly because maintaining strict semver with shims would be *immensely* difficult due to the way the conversions interact.
+Shims is more of a leaf-level project, anyway, so semantic versioning is somewhat less critical here.
+Feel free to open an issue and make your case if you disagree, though.

 Once you have the dependency installed, simply add the following import to any scopes which require cats-scalaz interop:

 ```scala